 What this is

+This is a checklist I’ve worked out for installing SQL Server 2014.
 I would love to hear about your recommendations and best practices in the comments!
-This list also exists for SQL Server 2016.
+This list also exists for SQL Server 2016, SQL Server 2017, SQL Server 2019 and SQL Server 2022.
+Starting with 2017, SQL Server can also be set up in Linux containers.

 This checklist assumes that all your hardware is in place and tested.
 As a consultant, I’m typically provided with a fresh server (VM or physical) with a clean install of Windows Server and the basic networking, domain, storage, etc installed and nothing more.